robbatr0n/robbarton.dev/content/projects/vector_math.md

 A vector math library built using C++.
 Built to be used in graphics projects.

-- Allows the creation of vectors of any size and type suing C++ templates.
+- Allows the creation of vectors of any size and type using C++ templates.
-- Includes various vector math opertations.
+- Includes various vector math operations.